MEET THE COMMISSIONERS

 The Role of Commissioner

-Appointed to three-year terms by the Burlington County Board of Chosen Freeholders, Commissioners are responsible for general oversight of the Burlington County Bridge Commission.
+Appointed to three-year terms by the Burlington County Board of County Commissioners, Commissioners are responsible for general oversight of the Burlington County Bridge Commission.
 In addition to attending and preparing for Commission meetings, Commissioners are involved in decision-making as it relates to governance of the agency.
 Specifically, their duties include oversight over all senior management of the Commission, general oversight over the implementation of appropriate management and financial controls, and maintaining procurement policies and procedures consistent with governing law.
 The Commission’s Executive Director, responsible for the day-to-day management of Commission business, reports directly to and is accountable to the Commissioners.